Rights of the Salish Sea

 The Salish Sea is a unique bioregion, with mountains, forests, rivers, wetlands, islands, shorelines, the sea, and all the living beings within.
 All are threatened by development, climate change, pollution, habitat and species loss, and more.

-We are Community Rights San Juan Islands (CRSJI) and we are working to recognize the Rights of the Salish Sea:the right of the Salish Sea to exist, thrive, and regenerate.
-Rights of Nature is a legal framework to bridge ancient recognition of our human place in the web of life and our modern legal system, to shift our view of nature as property, to one that recognizes nature as rights bearing.
+We are Community Rights San Juan Islands (CRSJI) and we are working to recognize in law the Rights of the Salish Sea: the right of the Salish Sea to exist, thrive, and regenerate vital lifecycles.
+Rights of Nature is a legal framework to bridge ancient recognition of our human place in the web of life and our modern legal system, to shift our view of nature as property, to one that recognizes and respects nature as rights bearing.

 The Rights of Nature movement is a global movement to advocate for the rights of nature, from the United States to Ecuador, and New Zealand to Bangladesh.
 Learn more here.